 Sprite’s automated analysis is built around public search data and category-level signals.
 First-party sources like on-site search, reviews, and support tickets are where your team’s judgement adds the most differentiation, and we recommend feeding insights from those sources in as supplementary input to shape the content roadmap.

 Sprite reads your existing published corpus before generating anything new.
-Voice modeling learns the patterns that make your brand sound like itself from real evidence, not from a tone description in an onboarding form.
+Voice modelling learns the patterns that make your brand sound like itself from real evidence, not from a tone description in an onboarding form.
 Brand reflection evaluates each piece of content against that learned voice before publication.

-Full JSON-LD schema (Article, BreadcrumbList, Organization) is injected at publication.
+Full JSON-LD schema (Article, BreadcrumbList, Organisation) is injected at publication.
 Bidirectional internal linking is built automatically as part of the publishing flow, with retroactive updates to existing pages when new content goes live.
 The structural work that breaks down in manual workflows runs as part of the operation.

 Both.
 Full autopilot publishes live as content is generated.
 Co-pilot publishes to draft for manual review and approval before going live.
 Both modes run on the same underlying engine.